Probabilistic Analysis of Copyright Disputes and Generative AI Safety: Near Access-Freeness as a Framework for Copyright Safety of Generative AI

-In cases where generative AI is used to create content, it is typically provided as a service by the AI developer and utilized by a user, and in such situations, both the user and the AI developer may potentially be considered direct or indirect infringers, depending on the specific circumstances \cite{lee2024talkin}.
+When generative AI is used to create content, it is typically offered as a service by the AI developer and used by a user.
+In such cases, both the user and the AI developer may be considered direct or indirect infringers if the generated output is substantially similar to an original work, depending on the specific circumstances.
 Copyright infringement may occur even without the user or developer intending to replicate the copyrighted material or to create something similar \cite{lee2024talkin}.
+Due to the uninterpretability of generative models, it can be challenging to provide direct evidence of factual copying for AI-generated content.
+In most cases, access and similarity will likely serve as the primary evidence of infringement, much like in traditional copyright disputes \cite{lee2024talkin}.
+The inclusion of a work in a model’s training corpus is often viewed as sufficient evidence of the access element required to establish copying \cite{lee2024talkin,elkinkoren2024}.